leeroywking/remoteDev/README.md

-# Beginners guide to setting up VS Code's Remote Development plugin pairing with a free-tier AWS EC2 Instance for a better Windows based web developer experience.
+# Beginners guide to setting up VS Code's Remote Development plugin pairing with a free-tier AWS EC2 instance for a better Windows based web developer experience.

 ## Why do this?
 This guide would be good for any developer who finds that their local development environment is resource constrained.
-Either through poor network performance or in my case because the Ubuntu WSL took four and a half minutes to run create-react-app.
-Remote development can free up your local system resources and provide access to significantly higher network bandwidth for people with slow internet connections
+Either through poor network performance or, in my case, because the Ubuntu WSL took four and a half minutes to run create-react-app.
+Remote development can free up your local system resources and provide access to significantly higher network bandwidth for people with slow internet connections.

 ## Assumptions
 - You have access to an AWS free tier account[1]
-- You are using a version of windows/unix/linux that has `ssh` available to the command line[2] (this guide is for Windows because unix/linux is honestly a lot more straightforward)
+- You are using a version of Windows/Unix/Linux that has `ssh` available in the command line (this guide is for Windows because Unix/Linux is more straightforward)
 - You use VScode
-- stable(ish) internet connection
+- Stable(ish) internet connection
-- As of this writing the t2.micro is still the free tier offering for AWS accounts, this guide will work with any instance size but the examples are written around the t2.micro
+- As of today the t2.micro is still the free tier offering for AWS account.
+This guide will work with any instance size but the examples are written around the t2.micro

-## Step 1 create a free tier EC2 instance
+## Step 1: Create a free tier EC2 instance
-- Create the ec2 instance
+- To launch a new instance:
   ![Launch a new Instance](https://github.com/leeroywking/remoteDev/blob/master/gifs/instance1.gif)
-  - 1 Open your AWS management console and open the EC2 dashboard
+  1. Open your [AWS management console](https://aws.amazon.com/console/) and open the EC2 dashboard
-  - 2 Click on the launch instance button
+  1. Click the launch instance button
-  - 3 choose your linux flavor of choice, for this demo I will be using ubuntu 18.04
+  1. Select Ubuntu 18.04 LTS
-  - 4 accept defaults for the instance size (t2.micro or whatever is free today), storage, and security groups
+  1. Select instance size (t2.micro or whatever is free today)
-  - Create and save your pem key I suggest a short name and an easy to path location.
-- Confirm you can connect to the instance from the command line
+  1. Click **Review and Launch** then click **Launch**.
+A dialogue will open titled **Select an existing key pair or create a new key pair**
+  1. In the first dropdown, select **Create a new key pair**
+  1. Enter a name for your key pair.
+For this example, I will name the key ```sshkey```
+  1. Click **Download Key Pair**.
+If you are using Chrome, the download will appear in the bottom left corner of your browser.
+  1. Move ```sshkey.pem``` from your downloads folder to ```C:\sshkey.pem```.
+    Instructions for Chrome:
+    1. Select **Show in folder** from the carrot symbol on the download
+    1. Right click the folder name and select **cut**
+    1. Go to **This PC** on the left hand side
+    1. Go to **Local Disk** and in the folder, right click and select **paste**.
+This will prompt you for administrator permission to move.
+Click continue.
-  - change your sshkey permissions
+-  Change your sshkey permissions
   ![changing permissions](https://github.com/leeroywking/remoteDev/blob/master/gifs/modifyPemKey.gif)
-    - 1 Right click on sshkey and click the properties
+  1. Right click on ```sshkey.pem``` and click **Properties**
-    - 2 click on the security tab
+  1. Select the **Security** tab
-    - 3 Click on Advanced
-    - 4 click disable inheritance and convert inherited permissions
-    - 5 start removing users leaving only one
-    - 6 exit the advanced menu
-    - 7 click edit users
-    - 8 click add
-    - 9 add a specific user (I use my main account on this machine "lee")
-    - 10 remove all other permissions from the file
+  1. Click **Advanced**
+  1. Click **Disable inheritance**.
+A dialouge box will open.
+Click **Convert inherited permissions into explicit permissions on this object**
+  1. In the Permissions entries box, remove all entries except the Permissions entry with the Principle title **Users**.
+To remove an entry, click the entry to highlight it and then click **Remove**.
+  1. Click **Apply**
+  1. Click **Okay**.
+The Advanced Settings box will then close
+  1. Go back to the Properties window that was opened earlier from right-clicking on ```sshkey.pem```
+  1. In the Security tab, click **Edit** and you will be taken to a new window
+  1. Click **Add** and a new dialogue box will appear
+  1. In the box under **Enter the object names to select**, type your system username.
+  1. To find your system username:
+     1. Open the Windows Start Menu
+     1. Type **cmd** and hit enter.
+This will open the Command Prompt to your Home Directory.
+     1. You system username is whatever appears after the second backslash.
+For example, when I look at my Home Directory, it says C:\Users\lee.
+My system username is **lee**.
+  1. Click **Check Names**.
+If you entered your system username correctly, it will reconfigure your name to be the correct object name.
+If entered incorrectly, a new dialogue box will appear titled **Name Not Found**.
+If this new dialogue box appears, click exit and try again.
+  1. Click **OK** and the dialogue box will close
+  1. In the Permissions editing box you should no2 see your system user under **Group or user names:**
+  1. Remove any additional users
+  1. Click **Apply**
+  1. Click **OK** and the Permissions editing box will close
+  1. In the **Security** tab of the Properties dialogue box, click **Apply** and then click **OK**.
+This will close the dialogue box.
+- Confirm you can connect to the instance from the command line.
+To confirm:
    - Connecting to the instance for the first time
    ![connecting to instance](https://github.com/leeroywking/remoteDev/blob/master/gifs/connectToInstance.gif)
     - In the AWS Console click on your instance and then click the button labeled "connect"